DoD Disability Retired Pay

 Retired Soldiers are eligible for disability retired pay if they meet all of the following criteria:

-The Soldier incurred a permanent disability (or permanently aggravated a pre-existing medical condition), which caused him or her to be unfit for military duty, while serving on active duty for more than 30 days;
+The Soldier incurred a permanent disability (or permanently aggravated a pre-existing medical condition), which caused them to be unfit for military duty, while serving on active duty for more than 30 days

 The disability was not the result of intentional misconduct or willful neglect; and